timothyjj/timothyjj.github.io/index.md

 [//]: # (write a bit about yourself here)
 I'm a paid media marketer with over a decade of experience in the digital marketing industry.
 With both agency and in-house experience, I've worked with a wide range of industries ranging from SMB to enterprise ad spend levels.
 While I'm well-versed in platforms across the spectrum of online advertising, I find myself particularly drawn to the crossover between analytics and advertising.
 I enjoy sharing knowledge with the industry at large through writing and speaking.

-Currently, I work as a Sr. Search Marketing Strategist for M&T Bank, where I oversee paid digital advertising for retail checking and savings products.

 <p>Online publications where my articles have been featured:
 <ul>
   <li><a href="https://searchengineland.com/author/tim-jensen">Search Engine Land</a></li>